blinksocks/blinksocks/docs/config/README.md

   "timeout": 600,
   // how many sub processes to create, default is 0(disable cluster mode) "workers": 0,
+  // where to store log file
+  "log_path": "bs-client.log",
   // log at the level, "error", "warn", "info", "verbose", "debug" or "silly" "log_level": "info"
 }